abhiramavarma/lip2text/README.md

 ### Features
 - **Dual modes**: switch between lip-to-text and speech-to-text.
 - **Always-on-top preview**: a small camera window stays above other apps.
-- **Readable preview text**: the preview is mirrored correctly so overlays are not reversed.

 ### Requirements
 - Python 3.12